-Amended and Restated Bylaws of MEF as at July 1, 2017
+Amended and Restated Bylaws of MEF as of July 1, 2017

 A CALIFORNIA NON-PROFIT MUTUAL BENEFIT CORPORATION

 - Article 1 — Purposes and Objectives

 - Article 2 — Office of the Corporation

 - Article 5 — Directors

 - Article 8 — Contracts and Loans with Directors and Officers

 - Article 10 — Intellectual Property Rights